mfornace/rebind/README.md

 - It is flushed on every event (maybe should last for multiple events? or is that confusing?)

 ### Exceptions
-`CallbackError` and its subclasses are not caught by test runner.
+`HandlerError` and its subclasses are not caught by test runner.
 All others are.

 ### Signals
 - possible to use `PyErr_SetInterrupt`